Qirat-Wajahat/medical_AIchatbot/README.md

 # 🏥 Medical AI Chatbot

-An end-to-end AI-powered medical chatbot that analyzes patient symptoms using NLP and machine learning to predict possible diseases, recommend relevant medicines from real-world data, and provide educational medical information.
+A Flask-based medical chatbot that analyzes user symptoms, suggests likely conditions, and recommends relevant medicines (with dosage + URL) from a JSON knowledge base.

 ## ⚠️ Medical Disclaimer